-In accordance with RLD 1/2007, every injured party has the right to receive an economic compensation for the damages caused to him or her by the defective product.
+In accordance with RLD 1/2007, every injured party has the right to receive economic compensation for damage caused by a defective product.

 6.2 What types of damage are recoverable e.g. damage to the product itself, bodily injury, mental damage, damage to property?